- UpWealth

 From Dorm Room to Wall Street to Financial Innovation

-Barker's journey began in the midst of the Great Recession—buying his first real estate investments from his Harvard dorm room.
-While his peers were focused on textbooks, he was analyzing property values and building the foundation of what would become an impressive portfolio.
-After graduation, Barker joined Goldman Sachs as a bond trader but continued growing his real estate holdings on the side.
+Barker's path to founding Nectar started during the Great Recession, when he began buying his first real estate investments from his Harvard dorm room.
+While his classmates were focused on coursework, Barker was analyzing property values and laying the groundwork for what would become a sizable portfolio.

-"By the time I left Goldman after three years, I had amassed 500 units," Barker explains.
+"By the time I left Goldman after three years, I had amassed 500 units," Barker says.
 "I decided to move back to Atlanta to focus on increasing the supply of affordable housing."
+After graduation, he had joined Goldman Sachs as a bond trader but continued growing his real estate holdings on the side.

 The Birth of Nectar: Solving a Market Gap